wmeints/azuremeetup-machinelearning/challenge-3/README.md

 Notice that the model isn't perfect, the difference between the line (the prediction) and the actual observations is off by quite a bit.

 What does this mean?
-Clearly using only square footage above ground in the regression model isn't enough to predict the price.
+Clearly using only square footage of the living space in the regression model isn't enough to predict the price.
 We need to include more features to get a more accurate prediction of the price.

 That is what we're going to do in this challenge.
 We're going to train a linear